Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Introduction

-Therefore, this paper takes the V-Net as the primary model, constructs two complementary auxiliary models simultaneously, and proposes a new network based on complementary consistency training.
-The two auxiliary models form a complementary symmetric structure by varying whether a layer of the V-Net decoder uses skip-connection or not.
-The probability maps produced by the two auxiliary models, which contain a wealth of learnable information, are transformed into pseudo-labels in this paper using a sharpening function to improve the training of the main model.
-This process draws on cross-pseudo-supervision \citep{Chen_Semi2021} and mutual consistency \citep{Wu_Semi2021}.
-The main model's high-quality probability maps are also converted into pseudo-labels to direct the auxiliary model's training.
-Complimentary consistent training is created by inter-model perturbation between the primary model and the auxiliary model.
-Dice loss is employed as a supervised loss for labeled input data.
-The regularity loss of the inter-model consistency is used as the unsupervised loss for all input data.
-Only the primary model is used for testing after training, greatly reducing the network parameters during testing while still achieving precise segmentation results.
-In this paper, the effectiveness of the proposed method is verified on the dataset of the left atrial segmentation challenge in 2018, and we find that it can produce results that are on par with V-Net training on 100\% labeled data using only 20\% labeled data and 80\% unlabeled data.
-When compared to other cutting-edge techniques, our method currently offers the best segmentation results.
-Consequently, the contributions and novelty of this paper are summarised as follows: \begin{itemize} \item A semi-supervised learning method based on complementary consistency training is proposed in this paper.
-The method makes full use of unlabeled data from the perspective of complementary information. \item The construction method for complementary symmetric structures that produce rich complementary learnable information is developed in this paper. \item The proposed method in this paper was validated on the dataset of the 2018 Atrial Segmentation Challenge.
-The results show that the method greatly enhances the utilization of unlabeled data, with excellent segmentation performance and robustness. \end{itemize}
+Therefore, this paper proposes a new network based on complementary consistency training by using V-Net as the main model and constructing two complementary auxiliary models.
+The two auxiliary models form a complementary symmetric structure by changing whether to use skip connections in a certain layer of the V-Net decoder.
+Drawing on cross-pseudo-supervision \citep{Chen_Semi2021} and mutual consistency \citep{Wu_Semi2021}, a sharpening function is used to convert the probability maps generated by the two auxiliary models into pseudo-labels to strengthen the training of the main model.
+At the same time, the high-quality probability maps generated by the main model are also converted into pseudo-labels to guide the training of the auxiliary models.
+The perturbation between the main model and the auxiliary models forms a complementary consistency training.
+The Dice loss is used as the supervised loss for labeled input data, and the model consistency regularization loss is used as the unsupervised loss for all input data.
+After training, only the main model is used for testing, greatly reducing the number of network parameters during testing while achieving fine segmentation results.Consequently, the contributions and novelty of this paper are summarised as follows: \begin{itemize} \item This paper utilizes two complementary auxiliary models that are constructed by alternating the use of skip connections.
+This creates a model disturbance from a complementary information perspective, effectively utilizing unlabeled data. \item The use of model consistency methods allows the main model to learn complementary information from the auxiliary models. \item An independent encoder structure is proposed for complementary consistency learning. \end{itemize} This method is validated on two public datasets and the results show that it effectively increases the utilization of unlabeled data and achieves excellent semi-supervised segmentation performance.